bublejs/buble/README.md

 * There are no plugins or presets – less extensibility, but also zero configuration
 * It's comparatively tiny and many times faster

+Unlike Babel, 100% spec compliance isn't an over-riding goal – for example it won't add runtime checks to ensure that you're not instantiating classes without `new`.
+(Complete spec compliance is impossible anyway, as some ES2015 features can't be transpiled.)
+You'll also need to bring your own polyfill.
+You have been warned!

 ## How do I use it?